yilmaz08/nixos-server/README.md

-INFO: I don't use NixOS anymore because of its limitations on some areas.
-It is still an amazing OS but not for me
+DISCLAIMER: I don't use NixOS on my home server anymore and this repository won't be maintained.

 # Home Server Setup
 My home server setup on ayilmaz.xyz

-I don't provide some parts since it is personal and might cause vulnerabilities.
+I don't provide some parts since they are either personal or possibly vulnerable.

 ## Docker
 ### Mail Server